Sigmund Steinnes

 Sigmund Steinnes (19 January 1959 – 15 November 2018) was a Norwegian politician for the Labour Party.

 In the 2013 elections he was elected as a deputy representative to the Parliament of Norway from Troms.
 He met during 90 days of parliamentary session.
-In the 2011 elections he was elected as the mayor of Storfjord.
+In the 2011 elections he was elected as the mayor of Storfjord Municipality.
 He died of cancer on 15 November 2018, aged 59.